szaumoor/ZS_ItemPack/README.md

 This mod should be installed after all other mods that add new creatures to the game, and to be extra safe, after all mods that add new items to the game.
 Currently, though, it only matters when and if you install Cold Snap, due to a technical detail of how the item is implemented, specifically, it tries to find items that provide immunity to paralysis.
 If you're confident that's not a problem, you can install it any order with respect to other item packs.

-It should be installed before mods that add new kits, as some kits (like my shadowdancer kit) will patch items in this pack, as well as any and all mods tweak packs that modify items.
+It should be installed before mods that add new kits, as some kits (like my shadowdancer kit) will patch items in this pack, as well as any and all mods that modify items (such as my other mod ZSTweaks).

+**WARNING**: If you use EET, I don't recommend you use a mod that transports your equipment from BGEE to BG2EE.
+I only know of the one that Roxanne made (but you should not use anything they make without a very good reason), but the consequence of this will be that most items will be duplicated.
+You will find the same items again, or the same weapon but with a higher enchantment level.
+The mod is not sophisticated enough to handle this possibility, nor do I know how to do it (if it's even possible), and I have very little interest in adding that in.

 ## Credits

 - To BeamDog and Bioware for the game, obviously.
 - zenblack for providing icons for **LITERALLY every item in this mod**.
 All hail to his mighty icon-making skills.
 - zenblack again for brainstorming functionalities and descriptions for some of the items
 - dark0dave and others who have helped me with the modding process or by providing resources
-- Llewren for offering feedback and ideas for the item descriptions
 - Various people on Discord for offering ideas as to where to put the items, like The Artisan, moggadeet, Fickle Swamp Wench, JDSilvergun, among others
+- moggadeet, JDSilvergun, and others for helping me with Cespenar dialog
 - SubtleDoctor for giving me a splstate-free way to hack the engine into giving an item a bonus that applies to Minsc if he wields it.
 This is always a good thing.
 - People on Discord generally for their help